 Carrer de Mallorca, 401 • 15 to 29€

-It's possible to visit the interior and two of the towers.
+Visiting the interior and two of the towers is possible.
 If you book online, not only will the ticket be cheaper but you’ll also avoid queuing twice.
 All entrance fees fund the annual construction budget.

 The Gaudí trail

 With so many buildings across town, it’s hard to avoid the work of the Catalan architect.
 From the two houses on Passeig de Gràcia — Casa Milá and the famous Casa Battló — to Park Guëll there's plenty to see.
-From all these sights, the Gaudí House Museum on Park Guëll is the least famous.
-Yet, it will give you an insight into the life of Gaudí like no other place.
+From all these sights, the Gaudí House Museum on Park Guëll is the least well-known.
+It will give you an insight into the life of Gaudí like no other place.